-2. Looking through the ophthalmoscope observe for a reddish/orange reflection in the pupil.
+2. Looking through the ophthalmoscope and ensure the light is directed into the pupil.
+Observe for a reddish/orange reflection in the pupil.

 An absent red reflex may indicate the presence of cataract, or in rare circumstances neuroblastoma.

-Move in closer & examine the eye with the fundoscope
+Move in closer and examine the eye with the ophthalmoscope

-Begin medially & assess the optic disc – colour / contour / cupping
+3.Assess the optic disc – colour / margin / cupping

-Finally assess the macula – ask to look directly into the light – drusen noted in macular degeneration
+5.Finally, assess the macula – ask the patient to look directly into the light – Drusen noted in macular degeneration

 III, IV, VI – Oculomotor, Trochlear & Abducens nerves

-1. Ask the patient to keep their head still & follow your finger with their eyes.
+2. Ask the patient to keep their head still and follow your finger with their eyes.

 3. Ask the patient to report any double vision.

-4. Observe for restriction of eye movement & note any nystagmus.
+5. Observe for restriction of eye movement and note any nystagmus.